hyl3rid/blog/data/blog/ravioli.md

 # Handmade Mushroom Ravioli

 Handmade mushroom and garlic ravioli are rich, creamy, and delicious.
-The flavorsome mushroom and garlic filling in a homemade pasta sheet drenched in a creamy sauce are heartwarming and finger-licking good.
+The flavorsome mushroom and garlic filling in a homemade pasta sheet drenched in a creamy sauce are heartwarming.

 ## Origin of Ravioli